kjph/sqlenergy/doc/ViewModel.rst

 ****************************************

 The ``.pack()`` method was selected because of its ease of use.
-Importantly, when ``.pack``-ing, a new widget does not need to know about the existence of other widgets or predefined grid, it simply is packed where called.
+Importantly, when ``.pack``-ing, a new widget it does not need to know about the existence of other widgets or any predefined grid, it simply is packed where called.
 This allows for an easily expandable GUI if need be.
 However, because the ``.pack()`` method is relatively simple, extensive frames must be created to allow for more complicated layouts.
 As such the use of the ``ViewModel`` module is important to ensure scalability